 - 1¼ teaspoons cream of tartar + ¾ cup of milk

 Regardless of which way you go, take the ingredients and mix them together for about 5 minutes until the milk starts to curdle and boom, you have a great buttermilk substitute (which also works for making my buttermilk pie recipe).

 If you want something you can use in place of buttermilk, try half sour cream and half heavy whipping cream.
 It has a similar consistency to buttermilk without the buttermilk flavor.

 6. Can I substitute Greek yogurt for buttermilk?

 Yes… you can substitute plain Greek Yogurt on a 1:1 basis for buttermilk.
 It doesn’t taste the same.
 It has a completely different flavor and texture… and… it tastes good, generally if you like fat free Greek Yogurt.

 When substituting Greek Yogurt to make ranch sauce, I add ½ cup first… then add the last ¼ cup slowly to taste.

 7. How to make thicker ranch dressing?

-If you find you don’t like the thinner consistency of this restaurant style ranch, you can make it thicker by adding sour cream or yogurt.
+If you find you don’t like the thinner consistency of this restaurant style ranch, you can make it thicker by using a combination of sour cream or yogurt, mayo and buttermilk.

-If you want to make it thicker from the beginning, reduce the amount of buttermilk you add and substitute sour cream or yogurt for half of the buttermilk.
+If you want to make it thicker from the beginning, reduce the amount of buttermilk you add and substitute sour cream or yogurt for what you omit.
 I don’t recommend adding more mayo as that’ll just make it tangier, not thicker.

 8. How can I make ranch dip instead of dressing?

 Want to make a great dip instead of dressing?
 Simply swap sour cream for the buttermilk at a 1:1 ratio in the recipe.
-This will last for about 4-5 days max in the refrigerator.
+This tasty veggie dip will last for about 4-5 days max in the refrigerator.